A joint analysis of 3D clustering and galaxy x CMB-lensing cross-correlations with DESI DR1 galaxies: Comparison of BOSS and DESI

 \section{Comparison of BOSS and DESI}

 As noted in the discussion, the results presented in this paper as well as others using DESI Y1 data (e.g.\ ref.\ \cite{DESI2024.V.KP5}) show $\sigma_8$ constraints that are no longer in tension with the primary CMB.
 In this section we briefly investigate the possibility that a systematic is present in the BOSS catalogs that may be the reason for such discrepancies.
 In the following we use the \textsc{CMASSLOWZTOT} catalog from BOSS DR12 but find similar behavior when using the \textsc{CMASSLOWZ} sample instead.
 The simplest approach towards comparing the two samples is through the computed angular galaxy-galaxy spectra.
 However, an apples-to-apples comparison requires us to select subsamples from these catalogs that have overlapping footprints, redshift ranges, and redshift distributions.
 We first use the randoms from both catalogs to create binary masks (with \texttt{HEALPix} and {\sc Nside}=128) defining their respective footprints and by extension their overlapping footprint.
 Using this we filter both catalogs (galaxies and randoms).
 We then choose a redshift bin of $0.4\leq z\leq 0.6$ in order to retain enough galaxies from both samples.
 Finally, we use the redshift distributions of the two samples within this redshift range in order to reweight the BOSS galaxies to match the $dN/dz$ of the DESI galaxies when computing the angular spectra using the DirectSHT method.
+We do this by interpolating the redshift distributions of DESI and BOSS within the $0.4\leq z\leq 0.6$ range and computing their ratio at the redshift of each BOSS galaxy and applying this as another weight to the BOSS galaxies.
 These spectra\footnote{In the DESI catalogs, the `WEIGHTS' column is the total weight that takes into account completeness, imaging systematics, and redshift failures.
 We therefore weight the DESI galaxies and randoms by \textsc{catalog[`WEIGHT']}$\times$\textsc{catalog[`WEIGHT\_FKP']}.
-In the BOSS data catalog, we create a new `WEIGHT' column using the systematics, completeness, and redshift failure weights by computing \textsc{catalog[`WEIGHT\_SYSTOT]}(\textsc{catalog[`WEIGHT\_NOZ']}+\textsc{catalog[`WEIGHT\_CP']} - 1).
+In the BOSS data catalog, we create a new `WEIGHT' column using the respective columns in the original catalogs for systematics (`WEIGHT\_SYSTOT'), completeness (`WEIGHT\_CP'), and redshift failure (`WEIGHT\_NOZ') weights and compute: $\textsc{catalog[`WEIGHT']} = \textsc{catalog[`WEIGHT\_SYSTOT']}\times(\textsc{catalog[`WEIGHT\_NOZ']}+\textsc{catalog[`WEIGHT\_CP']} - 1)$.
 Since these weights are not relevant in the random catalog we set the values in the `WEIGHT' column to 1.The final weights we use in the BOSS data and randoms is then \textsc{catalog[`WEIGHT']}$\times$\textsc{catalog[`WEIGHT\_FKP']}. } are shown in Fig.~\ref{fig:boss_desi_cl}.
 We attempt to compare the BOSS and DESI galaxies in the following way.

 We define the residual power spectrum

 where $\delta_{D}$ is the overdensity of DESI galaxies, $\delta_{B}$ is the overdensity of BOSS galaxies, and $\alpha$ is a parameter related to the difference in large-scale bias of the samples.
 When $\Delta P$ is minimized with respect to $\alpha$, then the remaining residual should be related to stochastic noise, non-linear bias and evolution, and any systematics that may be present in one of the samples (which we are searching for).
 If we neglect maginification bias in this experiment (using the same $dN/dz$ for the two samples we estimate the difference in their magnification bias contributions to be $\mathcal{O}(10^{-8})$.) then under the Limber approximation we can write the projected galaxy auto spectrum as